Deep Cover (1992 film): Plot

-Gallegos comes to meet with Jason and Stevens and informs them that they have inherited Felix's debts to him.
+Gallegos comes to meet with Stevens and Jason, informing them that they have inherited Felix's debts to him.
 Later that day, Stevens meets with Carver to tell him about his meeting with Gallegos.
 Instead, Carver pulls a gun on Stevens and orders him to surrender his weapon and get in his car.
-Angrily, Stevens disarms Carver and forces him to admit that the State Department has decided to leave Gallegos alone because Guzmán may some day be useful as a political asset to them and Carver has decided to play along in exchange for career advancement.
-Stevens' disillusionment reaches its conclusion, and he abandons his undercover status, vowing to take down Gallegos and Guzmán alone.
+Angrily, Stevens disarms Carver and forces him to admit that the State Department has decided to leave Gallegos alone because Guzmán may someday be useful as a political asset to them; Carver has decided to play along in exchange for career advancement.
+Disillusioned, Stevens abandons his undercover status and vows to take down Gallegos and Guzmán alone.

-Stevens and Jason learn that Gallegos is going to kill them anyway, so they kill him first and steal a van storing over $100 million of Gallegos' cash.
-Jason and Stevens invite Guzmán to a shipyard and offer to return 80% of Gallegos' money if he agrees to invest the remaining 20% in their synthetic cocaine operation.
-Detective Taft, who has been tailing Stevens, interrupts the deal but is unable to arrest Guzmán because of his diplomatic immunity.
-Guzmán leaves.
-Taft orders Stevens to surrender, but is shot and killed by Jason.
-Stevens reveals himself as a police officer and attempts to arrest Jason, but is forced to kill him in self-defense.
+Stevens and Jason learn that Gallegos is going to kill them anyway, so they kill him first and steal a van storing over $100 million in cash.
+They then invite Guzmán to a shipyard and offer to return 80% of Gallegos' money if he agrees to invest the remaining 20% in their synthetic cocaine operation.
+Taft, who has been tailing Stevens, interrupts the deal and has his gun taken by Guzmán’s men.
+Since he is unable to arrest Guzmán because of his diplomatic immunity, Guzmán leaves.

+Taft orders Stevens to surrender but is shot by Jason after attempting to brandish his backup weapon, forcing Stevens to reveal himself as a police officer as he tries to radio in for an ambulance to help Taft.
+Stevens tries to reason with Jason as the latter tries to convince him to just take the money and go rogue.
+Jason shoots Taft in the chest, killing him.
+Throwing all reason out of the window and seeing no other alternative, Stevens attempts to arrest Jason.
+When Jason shoots at him, a tearful Stevens returns fire and kills Jason in self-defense as the cops arrive.

 Afterward, Carver coerces Stevens into testifying in favor of him and the DEA in return for not charging Betty with money laundering.
-Stevens produces a videotape of the incriminating conversation with Guzmán at the shipyard during his testimony to the House Judiciary Subcommittee, ruining the State Department's intentions along with Guzmán and Carver's careers.
+He produces a videotape of the incriminating conversation with Guzmán at the shipyard during his testimony to the House Judiciary Subcommittee, ruining the State Department's intentions along with Guzmán and Carver's careers.
 Later, he contemplates what to do with the $11 million of Gallegos' money he secretly kept.